header Click here to e-mail Wu Shu Kwan Members click here to contact Trish

 In a recent conversation Sifu revealed that he recently established a new company and it was engaging a lot of his attention.
 However, he continues to express his approval and appreciation of the way Wu Shu Kwan in Trinidad and Tobago has continued to thrive, not to mention the regular contact of the seniors with the headquarters in London, England.
 It is in this respect that Sifu Lazare continues to project his words of wisdom such as the compelling “Conceive, Believe and Achieve” to be applied as an international philosophy by all Wu Shu Kwan students in the pursuit of excellence and happiness.

-(Text by Ronald Noel, 5th Degree Black Belt, MPhil)
+(Text by Dr Ronald Noel, 5th Degree Black Belt, PhD)

 Patrick Maher